Should You Cover Microgreen Seeds? – A Test

 After planting the radish seeds, this tray is covered with a lid tipped upside down, so the lid is in contact with the seeds, a weight is added, and then a tea towel is placed over the tray to keep the seeds in the dark.

-Tray will be covered with a tea towel.
+The tray will be covered with a tea (kitchen) towel.

 Seeds Blacked Out Without Weight

-The purpose is to see if it's necessary to add weight to the seeds.
+The purpose is to see if adding weight to the seeds is necessary.

 no weight added to microgreen seeds

-A tea towel will be placed over this tray.
+A tea towel will be placed over these trays.

 Seeds Under Transparent Cover - Small Air Space

-This tray is the same as the last tray, but it will not be covered with a tea towel.
+This tray is the same as the last one but will not be covered with a tea towel.

 germinate microgreen seeds under light